deepaknairrpf/personal-key-value-store/README.md

     5. Reads are optimized to be as fast as possible with minimal memory footprint.
 But, updates and deletes incur O(n) to rebuild the heap and create incurs O(log n) to set right the heap.
-Therefore, it's assumed to be a read heavy usecase with rare updates and deletes.
+Therefore, it's assumed to be a read heavy use-case with rare updates and deletes.

 ## Validations
     1. Keys are less than or equal to 32 chars.